 Applications are evaluated on a scale of 1 (non-satisfactory) to 5 (excellent).
 Evaluation is provided with the precision of 0.5 points.
 The cumulative score is made up of the weighted average for the selection criteria.
 Weights for each selection criterion are indicated in the evaluation instructions.
 Evaluation of applications will result in a ranking.
 Applications meeting the requirements are subject to funding based on the ranking, until the funds allocated for the call have run out.
 Applications with a cumulative score below 3.5 will not be funded.

 The corresponding decision on the application will be sent to the host institution and the postdoctoral fellow through ETIS.
-A decision on granting or rejecting an application should be sent to the host institution within 10 working days of making the decision.
+A decision on granting or rejecting an application will be sent to the host institution within 10 working days of making the decision.

-In the case an application has received an affirmative funding decision, we will conclude a trilateral grant agreement between ETAg, the host institution and the postdoctoral researcher.
+In the case an application has received an affirmative funding decision, we will conclude a trilateral grant agreement between ETAG, the host institution and the postdoctoral researcher.